fthms-blxzi/cranker-connector-mod/README.md

-# mu-cranker-router-mod
+# cranker-connector-mod

-To modify the `RouterSocketV3.java` implementation and do tests against connector.
+To modify the `ConnectorSocketV3.java` implementation and do tests against router.